 In early 2003 we noticed a curve developing in Philip’s spine.
 Philip’s 30 degree spinal curve has been followed by a spine surgeon.
 The plan initially was to keep Philip in a brace to slow the progression of the curve.
 In spite of the brace, his curve has worsened to 90 degrees measurement.
 Even if our spine surgeon fused Philip’s back, he told us his back would never be straight.
 But I serve the Great Physician who says that the things that are impossible with man are possible with God!
 We are praying for a miraculous deliverance and healing for Philip’s spine.

-Developmentally, when I think about where Philip is now and where he was twelve years ago, I cannot help but give thanks to God.
+Developmentally, when I think about where Philip is now and where he was after birth, I cannot help but give thanks to God.
 Because of his oral surgeries, Philip had more difficulty putting sounds together and communicating.
 He attended Siskin Children’s Institute where the speech therapists taught us all sign language.
 Again, in God’s own time, he finally began to speak fluently by age three.

 Philip used to be so fearful of unfamiliar faces or even unfamiliar toys.
 Over time, he transformed into the social butterfly he is today.
 No one is a stranger to him, he only meets friends.